 Some employers chose to prefer a system based upon mileage instead of a highly flexible FAVR plan.
 It is pertinent to mention that this kind of system does not consider the varying costs, such as fuel prices.
 In addition to this, they may not align with the region’s prices, resulting in either underpayments or overpayments.
 In a nutshell, per-mile reimbursement plans are a regular, standard procedure, while FAVR, on the other hand, is a more customized take that considers the individual costs of each employee and is location-specific.

-Is FAVR a Suitable Choice For Your Business?
+Is an FAVR Program a Suitable Choice for Your Business?

 When it comes to FAVR, a company must meet its requirements.
 This is a reimbursement plan that is meant for companies that have their workforce spread across different regions.
 The employees must drive for 5000+ miles on mobile workers driving more than 5,000 miles for business purposes annually.